Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Introduction

-A fundamental result is that if the complex dilatation of an asymptotically conformal automorphism of $\D$ decays in the order of $O((1-|z|)^\alpha)$, then the regularity of its boundary extension $g$ to $\S1$ is exactly $C^{1+\alpha}$.
-Carleson gave that it is at least $C^{1+\alpha/2}$.
-This problem was investigated further by Anderson and Hinkkanen \cite{AH} among others, and settled qualitatively by Dyn$'$kin \cite{Dy} and Anderson, Cant\'on and Fern\'andez \cite{ACF}.
+A fundamental result is that if the complex dilatation of an asymptotically conformal homeomorphism of $\D$ decays in the order of $O((1-|z|)^\alpha)$, then the regularity of its boundary extension $g$ to $\S1$ is exactly $C^{1+\alpha}$.
+Carleson found that it is at least $C^{1+\alpha/2}$.
+This problem was investigated further by Anderson and Hinkkanen \cite{AH} among others, and settled qualitatively by Dyn$'$kin \cite{Dy} and Anderson, Cant\'on, and Fern\'andez \cite{ACF}.
 Combined with the aforementioned results, this can be summarized as follows (Theorem \ref{main}).

-\begin{proposition} Let $\alpha$ be a constant with $0<\alpha<1$.
-The following conditions are equivalent for $g \in \QS$: \begin{itemize} \item[$(1)$] $g$ is a diffeomorphism of $\S1$ with H\"older continuous derivative of exponent $\alpha$; \item[$(2)$] $g$ extends continuously to a quasiconformal automorphism of $\D$ whose complex dilatation $\mu(z)$ decays in the order of $O((1-|z|)^\alpha)$ as $z \in \D$ tends to the boundary; \item[$(3)$] the Schwarzian derivative $\varphi(z)$ of the conformal homeomorphism of $\D^*$ determined by $g$ decays in the order of $O((|z|-1)^{-2+\alpha})$ as $z \in \D^*$ tends to the boundary. \end{itemize} \end{proposition}
+\begin{theorem} Let $\alpha$ be a constant with $0<\alpha<1$.
+The following conditions are equivalent for $g \in \QS$: \begin{itemize} \item[$(1)$] $g$ is a diffeomorphism of $\S1$ with H\"older continuous derivative of exponent $\alpha$; \item[$(2)$] $g$ extends continuously to a quasiconformal self-homeomorphism of $\D$ whose complex dilatation $\mu(z)$ decays in the order of $O((1-|z|)^\alpha)$ as $z \in \D$ tends to the boundary; \item[$(3)$] the Schwarzian derivative $\varphi(z)$ of the conformal homeomorphism of $\D^*$ determined by $g$ behaves in the order of $O((|z|-1)^{-2+\alpha})$ as $z \in \D^*$ tends to the boundary. \end{itemize} \end{theorem}

-In Section \ref{6}, we will give a more improved statement than Proposition \ref{th1} with a different proof which is necessary for the arguments of Teichm\"uller spaces (Theorem \ref{key}).
-Our strategy is to represent a circle diffeomorphism $g$ by conformal welding, which is originally due to Anderson, Becker and Lesley \cite{ABL}.
-For the argument in this method, we need to know that an asymptotically conformal automorphism $f$ of $\D$ and its inverse mapping $f^{-1}$ have the complex dilatations of order $O((1-|z|)^\alpha)$ at the same time.
-For this purpose, we extend the consequence of the Mori theorem to a quasiconformal automorphism $f$ of $\D$ with complex dilatation of order $O((1-|z|)^\alpha)$.
+In Section \ref{6}, we will improve on Theorem \ref{th1} with a different proof, which is necessary for the arguments of Teichm\"uller spaces (Theorem \ref{key}).
+Our strategy is to represent a circle diffeomorphism $g$ by conformal welding, which was originally proposed by Anderson, Becker, and Lesley \cite{ABL}.
+For the argument in this method, we need to know that an asymptotically conformal self-homeomorphism $f$ of $\D$ and its inverse mapping $f^{-1}$ have the complex dilatations of order $O((1-|z|)^\alpha)$ at the same time.
+For this purpose, we extend the consequence of the Mori theorem to a quasiconformal self-homeomorphism $f$ of $\D$ with complex dilatation of order $O((1-|z|)^\alpha)$.
 The result is that $1-|f(z)|$ is comparable to $1-|z|$ without the power of the maximal dilatation $K(f)$ (Theorem \ref{mori}).
 This guarantees that the complex dilatation of $f^{-1}$ is also of order $O((1-|z|)^\alpha)$.